Why Your Dry Eyes Won’t Go Away—and How Our Honolulu Eye Doctor Can Help

 Lifestyle Modifications

-Our practice also offers aesthetic eyelid treatments that can address dry eye-related lid issues, improving both function and appearance.
+Our practice also offers aesthetic eyelid treatments that can address dry eye-related lid issues, improving both function and appearance for patients coming from nearby communities such as Hawaii Kai seeking eye care and specialty contacts.

-With these advanced options, patients can finally achieve lasting relief from persistent dry eyes.
+With advanced options, patients can finally achieve lasting relief from persistent dry eyes.

 Why Choose Kahala Eye Clinic for Dry Eye Treatment

-Dr. Sultzer is specialty residency trained and TPA certified, bringing advanced training and extensive experience in treating complex dry eye and other eye conditions.
-Rather than offering generic advice, he applies the latest knowledge of eye disease to create personalized, effective treatment plans—including prescribing any medications needed to relieve symptoms and protect long-term eye health.
+Our eye doctor is specialty residency trained and TPA certified, bringing advanced training and extensive experience in treating complex dry eye and other eye conditions.
+Rather than offering generic advice, our clinic applies the latest knowledge of eye disease to create personalized, effective treatment plans—including prescribing any medications needed to relieve symptoms and protect long-term eye health.
 Patients who have struggled for years with uncomfortable or irritated eyes often experience their first real relief at our Honolulu clinic.
+Most patients see significant improvement or lasting relief with our approach.

-Our state-of-the-art diagnostic equipment reveals what standard eye exams miss.
+Our Honolulu eye doctor uses state-of-the-art diagnostic equipment that reveals what standard eye exams miss.

 The personalized approach at Kahala Eye Clinic means we take time with each patient.
 We listen to how dry eyes affect your daily life, understand your concerns, and explain every step of the healing process.
-Building long-term relationships with our patients allows us to adjust treatment as needed and ensure ongoing comfort.
+Building long-term relationships with our patients allows us to adjust treatment as needed and ensure ongoing comfort through regular follow up appointments to monitor progress.

 Our convenient location serves the Honolulu, Kahala, Hawaii Kai, Aina Haina, and Manoa communities.
-We accept most insurance plans and offer financing options to make advanced dry eye treatment accessible.
+As part of our broader service areas across Honolulu and East Oahu, we accept most insurance plans and offer financing options to make advanced dry eye treatment accessible.
 Schedule your eye appointment today to experience the difference that expert, personalized dry eye care can make.

 Dry Eye Services